Skip to content

 If you see a post or comment that you believe is discriminatory or racist in nature, please follow these steps to report it.
 If you see a post from a neighbor whose behavior is discriminatory or racist, please follow these steps to report the individual.

-What constitutes a violation of Nextdoor’s racism, discrimination, & hate speech policies?
+What constitutes a violation of Nextdoor’s racism, discrimination, and hate speech policies?

 This behavior includes, but is not limited to racism, discrimination, insults, hate speech, violence, threats, and targeting marginalized communities.
 Learn more about these policies here.